fannam/vector-search-cpp/README.md

 # vector-search-cpp
-C++ implementation for vector search
+C++ implementation for basic algorithms of vector search